codethinki/cth_cmake/readme.md

   - `cth_assert_program` — locate an external program and export `<PROG>_PROGRAM` to the parent scope (fails if not found).

 ### cth_target_utilities
+To help you set up targets and dependencies quicker:

   - `cth_glob_cpp` — recursive glob for common C++ source/header/file-set extensions and append results to a variable.
   - `cth_glob_cppm` — recursive glob for C++ module interface files (.cppm).
   - `cth_add_resources` — add a POST_BUILD step to copy resource directories next to a target's binary.